-- Sibling Rivalry is a very sensitive issue and it can be found in most of the families.
+Sibling Rivalry is a very sensitive issue, and it is quite common in most of the families.

-- If not dealt with properly, the consequences can be very saddening later on as well, when the children are grown up.
+If it’s not dealt with properly, the consequences can be very saddening later on as well, when the children are grown up.

 Needless to say, that Parents love their each and every child equally.

-- In spite of that Sibling Rivalry does exist.
-And the most upset and saddened by this rivalry is the parents themselves.
+In spite of that, Sibling Rivalry does exist.
+And the most saddened and upset, by this rivalry, are the parents themselves.